Table of contents

 - Edit box Channel to omit channels from dipole fitting.
 By pressing “…”, a list of channels appears that allows users to exclude eye channels (or other, possibly non-head channels) from the dipole fitting procedure.
 For example, non-scalp channels should be removed prior to running dipole fitting.
 We advise excluding peri-ocular channel values from inverse source models because of poor conductance model geometry at the front of the head.

-It is ideal if your channel locations are the same as the ones associated with the head model.
+It is ideal if the channel locations are the same as the ones associated with the head model.
 In the dataset we are using here, the channel locations are in the spherical coordinate system, while we want to use a BEM head model.
-If all your electrode locations are within the International 10-20 System (which is the case here), you may use the standard channel coordinates associated with the head model.
+If all the electrode locations are within the International 10-20 System (which is the case here), you may use the standard channel coordinates associated with the head model.
 Close the current head model settings window and go to the channel editing window (select menu item Edit → Channel location).
 The resulting channel editor window is shown below:

 Press the Look up locs to look up your channel locations (by matching the channel labels) in the template channel location file.
 Select Use MNI coordinate file for the BEM DIPFIT model.

 Press Ok on the window above and the channel editor window.
-Then go back to the head model settings using the Tools → Locate dipoles using DIPFIT → Head model and settings menu item.
+Then go back to the head model settings using the Tools → Source localization using DIPFIT → Head model and settings menu item.
 The window below will pop up.
 You can see that the matrix to align the electrode coordinate to the head model (edit box Matrix to align chan. locs with head model) mainly contains -pi/2 (-1.5708), which correspond to a 90-degree rotation in the axial plane (also known as the transverse or horizontal plane).
 This is because EEGLAB assumes that the nose direction is along a specific axis, while the head model uses a different convention.
-The Talairach transformation matrix, a vector comprised of nine fields [shiftx shifty shiftz pitch roll yaw scalex scaley scalez], is organized as follow:
+The Talairach transformation matrix, a vector comprised of nine fields [shiftx shifty shiftz pitch roll yaw scalex scaley scalez], is organized as follows:

 - The first 3 numbers [shiftx shifty shiftz] are the offset (in millimeters) along the x, y, and z axes.
 When equal to 0, no shift is applied.